wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/aws-ami.md

 nav_title: AWS AMI
 menu_order: 199
 ---
 You can use a customized [Amazon Machine Images (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to launch DC/OS instances.
+For an example of how to build and deploy, see the [DC/OS CentOS 7 AMI](https://github.com/dcos/dcos/tree/master/cloud_images).

 - A custom AMI can be used to integrate DC/OS installation with your own in-house configuration management tools.
 - A custom AMI can be used if you want kernel or driver customization.

-For an example, see the [DC/OS CentOS 7 AMI](https://github.com/dcos/dcos/tree/master/cloud_images).

 **Prerequisites:**

 - AWS DC/OS advanced template [system requirements](/docs/1.8/administration/installing/cloud/aws/advanced/system-requirements/).
 - An AWS AMI in the same target region as your DC/OS stack.
-For more information about AMI regions, see the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html).
+For an example of how to build and deploy AMIs to multiple regions, see the DC/OS Packer build scripts [here](https://github.com/dcos/dcos/blob/master/cloud_images/centos7/packer.json).

 1. Go to [CloudFormation](https://console.aws.amazon.com/cloudformation/home) and click **Create Stack**.